CHOOSE THE POWER OF CRYOABLATION TO DESTROY TUMOURS

-FREEZE TUMOURS IN ITS TRACKS
+FREEZE TUMORS IN ITS TRACKS

 DAYCARE ALTERNATIVE TO SURGERY TO TREAT SMALL TUMOURS

-What is Cryoablation ?
+What is Cryoablation?

 BREAST